PubsandBeer

 BeerABVScoreNotes

-A mix of the Sunday regulars and the hardened for the last half an hour of serving.
+Ticking over with a sprinkling of Saturday regulars and the more occasional for the last half an hour of serving.

 BeerABVScoreNotes